Yannis-98/yannis-98.github.io/index.md

 <u>Sept 2020 - May 2021</u>

 <div style="text-align: justify">Competition gathering the best students in Europe.
-The UAV must carry out severalmissions.
-The first one is to automatically follow ground marking to reach a target.
-Thesecond one is that the UAV has to identify different targets according to the orders givenbeforehand (there are different forms and colors) and to deposit packages carefully.
-As Ilead the Artificial intelligence development of this project, I must coordinate the team.
+The UAV must carry out several missions.
+The first one is to automatically follow ground marks to reach a target.
+The second one is that the UAV has to identify different targets according to the orders given beforehand (different forms and colours) and deposit packages carefully.
+As I lead the Artificial intelligence development of this project, I must coordinate the team.

 <br>